Kadaknath Chicken Farming Project Report, Cost and Profits:

 - Contains vitamins C, E, B1, B2, B6, and B12.

-- High levels of 18 essential amino acids along with niacin, calcium, phosphorous, ironm nicotinic acid and others that are required by the human body.
+- High levels of 18 essential amino acids along with niacin, calcium, phosphorous, iron nicotinic acid, and others are required by the human body.

 - The blood levels and hemoglobin levels in the human body can be increased due to the medicinal properties contained in Kadaknath meat.